 The PHP Composer is a package management tool.
 It removes the hassle of maintaining PHP packages for an application manually.
 You can easily install all the required packages using Composer.
 It maintains a list of required packages in a JSON file called composer.json.

-This tutorial helps you to install and configure PHP composer on Debian 9 Stretch and Debian 8 Jessie systems.
+This tutorial helps you to install and configure PHP composer on Debian 10 Buster, Debian 9 Stretch, and Debian 8 Jessie systems.

 - Shell access to a running Debian system with sudo privilege.

 - PHP must be installed and configured, version 5.3 or higher.

 You can download composer script from getcomposer.org website by running the following command.
 It will create a composer.phar file in the current directory.

 Copy composer.phar file under bin directory to make available anywhere in the system.
 Also, set the execute permission on file.
 I have changed the filename from composer.phar to composer to easy use.